Block Search Engines From Indexing Site: META Tags & Robot.txt

 <META NAME="ROBOTS" CONTENT="NOINDEX, NOFOLLOW">

 Create a robots.txt (all lower-case) using any simple text editor like Notepad.
-Save it into your root directory of your domain to prevent search bots from accessing any page on your site.
-Type the details exactly as give below into the robots.txt file
+Save it into the root directory of your domain to prevent search bots from accessing any page on your site.
+Type the details exactly as given below into the robots.txt file

 To exclude all robots from the entire server